-If you have a cataract in your eye, then you will find your vision to be blurry.
-The lenses of your eye become clouded, it is described as similar to staring through a frosted window.
+If you have a cataract in your eye, then you will find your vision to be blurry as the lenses of your eye become clouded.
+It is described as being similar to staring through a frosted window.
 If you have cataracts then it is advised you do not perform any dangerous tasks that require you to be able to see clearly, such as driving.

 It is unlikely that your cataracts will develop quickly.
-Instead, they take time to progressively get worse and start to interfere with your vision.
-In fact, at the start, you may well find that stronger lighting or by wearing eyeglasses offsets much of the loss in vision.
+Instead, they get progressively worse over time and start to interfere with your vision.
+In fact, at the start, you may well find that stronger lighting or wearing glasses can offset much of the vision loss.
 However, if it does get worse then a routine surgery is the likely form of treatment.